 Fingerprint/background check information – must be requested from your local law enforcement agency.
 Complete the fingerprint card they provide to you and mail the completed card, along with a check for $29.25 payable to the Montana Department of Justice, to Montana DOJ, P.O.
 Box 201403, Helena, MT 59620-1403.
 If you do not receive a response from the Montana Office of Public Instruction (OPI), your background check/fingerprints have cleared.
 If a problem is encountered, you will be notified of this as well.

 College credits must be earned at regionally accredited institutions.
 You must send college transcripts verifying these credits directly to OPI.
-All OPI renewal units must be obtained from approved providers and must meet these requirements.

 Graduate Studies in ESL

-Getting a master’s degree can help you to move up to a Class 1: Professional Teaching License in Montana.
+Getting a master’s degree in ESL can help you to move up to a Class 1: Professional Teaching License in Montana.
 As mentioned before, this requires holding a Class 2: Standard Teaching License, a master’s degree, and three years of teaching experience.